Chandrakanta (novel): Adaptations

 Chandrakanta was made into a television serial in the mid-1990s by its creator, writer, producer and director Nirja Guleri and this mega-budget serial went on to become one of the blockbusters on Indian television.
 The serial also introduced many new characters.

-A new serial named Kahani Chandrakanta Ki was started in 2011 on Sahara One TV Channel, Based on his next novel in Chandrakanta series named Chandrakanta Santati (story about Chandrakanta's sons) by the director Sunil Agnihotri, with same degree of deviations from the original Devki Nandan Khatri novel.
-The story of Chandrakanta Santati was much different from the story shown by new TV serial Kahani Chandrakanta Ki.
-Subsequently, it failed to attract viewership and finally was cancelled.
+A new serial named Kahani Chandrakanta Ki was started in 2011 on Sahara One TV Channel, based on Khatri's next novel in the Chandrakanta series named Chandrakanta Santati (story about Chandrakanta's sons) by the director Sunil Agnihotri, with same degree of deviations from the original Devki Nandan Khatri novel.
+The story of Chandrakanta Santati was much different from the story shown in that show.

 Indian filmmaker Vidhu Vinod Chopra tried producing a film adaptation of the book, which was to be directed by Ram Madhvani.
 The film was to have been titled Taalismaan and included Amitabh Bachchan among the cast, playing an Aiyyar.
 Abhishek Bachchan was to be seen in this screen adaption of the tale of Chandrakanta.
 The film was never made.